Iraq travel advice

 Identification

 You must carry photo identification as well as a legally certified copy of your visa and registration at all times.
-Keep a photocopy of your passport, visa and registration in a safe place, in case they are lost or confiscated.
+Keep a photocopy of your passport, visa and registration in a safe place, in case the originals are lost or confiscated.

 Customs